RRoggia/rroggia.github.io/content/reading-content/a-philosophy-of-software-design.md

 > A deep module is a good abstraction because only a small fraction of its internal complexity is visible to its users.

-> A deep module is a good abstraction because only a small fraction of its internal complexity is visible to its users.

 > This module has no interface at all; it works invisibly behind the scenes to reclaim unused memory.

 ## 4.5 Shallow modules